Aron Ain

 Aron Ain is an American software technology executive and author.
 He became the CEO of UKG (Ultimate Kronos Group) in 2020, a role he held until being named UKG Executive Chair, effective July 1, 2022.
-UKG was created from the merger of Ultimate Software and Kronos Incorporated, and provides global HCM and workforce management solutions.
+UKG was created from the merger of Ultimate Software and Kronos Incorporated.
 Previously, Ain had been the chief executive officer of Kronos Incorporated since 2005.

 Career

 Ain joined Kronos in 1979 and has played a role in nearly every functional department at the organization.
 In October 2005, he was named chief executive officer and a member of the Kronos Board of Directors.

 In 2007, Ain led the effort to take the company private, after going public in 1992.

 Under his leadership, the company completed a major, multi-year business transformation, changing from a licensed-software model to a cloud, software-as-a-service (SaaS) model.

 In 2016, Ain introduced new benefits to employees such as open vacation time and student loan repayment.
 A new manager performance rating was also created, called the Manager Effectiveness Index (MEI), which captures employee judgments about managers' performance.

 In 2017, Kronos relocated its headquarters to the Crosspoint Towers in Lowell, Massachusetts.

-In 2018, Ain’s book, WorkInspired: How to Build an Organization Where Everyone Loves to Work (McGraw Hill Education) was published.
-The book chronicles how he and the company’s leadership team used employee engagement as a business strategy to impart leadership lessons onto senior leaders, HR professionals, and people managers.
+In 2018, Ain published his book, WorkInspired: How to Build an Organization Where Everyone Loves to Work.
+The book chronicles how he and the company’s leadership team used employee engagement as a business strategy to impart leadership lessons to senior leaders, HR professionals, and people managers.

 In 2020, Kronos completed a merger with Ultimate Software to create UKG, and Ain became the chairman and chief executive officer of the combined company.
-UKG has more than 15,000 employees worldwide, and an enterprise value of $35 billion.

-On June 1, 2022, UKG announced Ain would transition to UKG Executive Chair, effective July 1, 2022.
-Chris Todd, former President at UKG, replaced Ain as CEO.

-In December 2022, Ain became Operating Partner at Hellman & Friedman, in an effort to help H&F portfolio companies (like UKG) enhance exceptional leadership practices and inspired cultures.
+Ain retired as CEO of UKG in July 2022 and transitioned to executive chair.

 Affiliations

 Ain serves on the board of trustees of his alma mater, Hamilton College.
-While at Hamilton he joined the Tau Chapter of Delta Kappa Epsilon Fraternity.
 He is on the board of trustees of Boston's Beth Israel Deaconess Medical Center.
 He is on the board of directors of Combined Jewish Philanthropies of Greater Boston (CJP).

 Honors

-On multiple occasions, Glassdoor has named Ain to its list of Top 100 CEOs in the U.S. In 2019, he ranked 30th out of the 100 highest-rated CEOs throughout North America and parts of Europe across all industries.

-In addition, he has been awarded the Ernst & Young's Entrepreneur of the Year award, the Massachusetts High Technology Council's Ray Stata Leadership and Innovation Award, and the Massachusetts Technology Leadership Council's CEO of the Year Award.
+Ain has been awarded the Ernst & Young's Entrepreneur of the Year award, the Massachusetts High Technology Council's Ray Stata Leadership and Innovation Award, and the Massachusetts Technology Leadership Council's CEO of the Year Award.